An official website of the United States government

 Air Force Actions

-AFCEC's sampling, investigation work and response actions are guided by the Comprehensive Environmental Response, Compensation and Liability Act, or "CERCLA", applicable state laws and the EPA's Lifetime Health Advisory, or "LHA", for drinking water.
+The Air Force’s sampling and investigation work and response actions are guided by the Comprehensive Environmental Response, Compensation and Liability Act, or "CERCLA", and applicable state and federal regulations.

 Investigating AFFF releases